SOLD Vauxite on Wavellite

 5.7 x 3.7 x 1.8 CM (cabinet)

-Excellent, well crystalized Vauxite on a botryoidal crystalline Wavellite matrix.
+Excellent, well crystallized Vauxite on a botryoidal crystalline Wavellite matrix.
 The Vauxite has a fine blue color that is a lot more lustrous and vivid than typical.
 The surface of the display face is thickly encrusted with fine small Vauxites that are in exceptional condition.
-A choice example from the famed Siglo Viente (20th century) Mine which is the type locality and the only source of such fine specimens.
+A choice example from the famed Siglo Veinte (20th century) Mine which is the type locality and the only source of such fine specimens.
 This plate is a bit larger than typical too and looks even better in person.

 Shengus (Shingus) Haramoush Mts.
 Skardu District